 Welcome to North Dakota State University's Respiratory Care homepage.

 The Respiratory Care program has been graduating baccalaureate prepared, registry-eligible respiratory therapists since 1989.
-At that time, the RC program was located in the College of Science and Mathematics, Department of Zoology (later renamed Biological Sciences).
+At that time, the RC program was located in the College of Science and Mathematics.
 In January 2006, the program was transferred, along with medical laboratory science and radiologic sciences, to the College of Health Professions (formerly the College of Pharmacy) to officially become the new Department of Allied Sciences.

 Sanford Health Fargo Respiratory Care Program Pass Rates Exceed National Averages